Ukraine PM slams Putin, ceasefire again under strain in east Ukraine

 The Ukraine conflict has triggered several waves of Western sanctions against Russia, most recently on Friday.
 The new measures, branded by Putin "a bit strange" in view of the ceasefire, target banks and oil companies.

-Russia, which has already introduced bans on a range of U.S. and European food imports, signalled it would respond with further sanctions of its own against Western interests.
+Russia, which has already introduced bans on a range of U.S. and European food imports, signaled it would respond with further sanctions of its own against Western interests.

 Yatseniuk said on Saturday the latest sanctions posed a big threat to the Russian economy.